vforchi/SSAPServer/README.md

 ```
 ./gradlew build
 ```
-in the project root directory, a standalone jar file will be created under `build/libs/SSAPServer.jar`.
+in the project root directory, a standalone jar file will be created under `build/libs/SSAPServer-<version>.jar`.
 You can run it like this:
 ```
-java -jar SSAPServer.jar --ssap.tap.url=http://<host>:<port>/yourtap
+java -jar SSAPServer-<version>.jar --ssap.tap.url=http://<host>:<port>/yourtap
 ```

 ## More configuration options